-The charge assessed against a vessel for berthing at a wharf, pier, bulkhead structure or bank or for mooring to a vessel so berthed.
+The charge assessed when a vessel is secured to a wharf, pier, bulkhead structure or alongside another vessel so berthed.

 1300.10 DRAY

 Movement between locations inside the terminal.

 1300.11 FACILITY SECURITY PLAN

 A plan developed to ensure the application of security measures designed to protect the facility and its servicing vessels or those vessels interfacing with the facility, their cargoes, and persons on board at the respective MARSEC Levels pursuant to all applicable laws including but not limited to 33 Code of Federal Regulation 101.105, et seq.